arcee-ai/mergekit/docs/create_a_merge_method.md

 shapes, and metadata.
 The `TensorGroup(entries=..., metadata=...)` constructor accepts existing `TensorEntry` and `TensorMetadata` objects.

+Every group's input contract, tensors, and parameters are validated before any kernel executes.
+Inputs within a group must have matching shapes and devices;
-Logical batches may be heterogeneous.
-Preparation validates every group, buckets compatible work by shape, dtype, device, input count/layout, and execution options, then prepares numerical `TensorBatch` inputs one chunk at a time.
+dtypes are aligned during execution.
+Batch kernels group compatible work by shape, dtype, device, input count/layout, and Python options.
 Singleton chunks borrow an `unsqueeze(0)` view of each input, copying only for dtype conversion.
 Larger chunks stack outputs separately for each input.
-All inputs within a group must have matching shapes and devices.
-Dtypes are aligned during execution, including for sequential group kernels.
-Every group's input contract, tensors, and parameters are validated before any kernel executes.

 For inputs with different vocabularies, configure [`tokenizer`](../README.md#tokenizer-configuration) to align them before merging;